ru-ace/SDL2-CS-Xamarin.Android/README.md

 # Difference from origin repo

-* Updated to SDL2 2.0.8 and works at this moment
+* Updated to SDL2 2.0.8 and contains all needed precompiled files
-* Contains precompiled bundle of shared SDL2 libs for arm64-v8a, armeabi-v7a, x86, x86_64:
+* Precompiled bundle of shared SDL2 libs for arm64-v8a, armeabi-v7a, x86, x86_64:
     * SDL2 2.0.8 - cause it needs API Level 19 (2.0.9 wants >=26)
     * SDL2_image 2.0.4
     * SDL2_mixer 2.0.4